Protecting personal data through de-identification and pseudonymization

 At Nuance, we create products that positively impact the world—transforming the way we work, connect, and interact with each other.
 Our solutions benefit organizations by making them more effective.
 And you may personally experience the benefits of our solutions directly or indirectly through a streamlined healthcare encounter or a customer service experience at your bank, airline, or retailer.

-We work closely with our customers to help provide the accurate voice recognition technology that meets their specific needs and the evolving ways that they engage with their patients and consumers.
+We work closely with our customers to help provide the accurate voice recognition and natural language AI technology that meets their specific needs and the evolving ways that they engage with their patients and consumers.
 With terminology constantly evolving in both technical fields and common parlance, we ally with our customers’ domain experts to ensure a fluid experience with our technology.

 An essential aspect of the benefits that we offer is our approach to processing personal information and sensitive or special category data.
 We believe it is critical to protect this information and to use it safely, securely, responsibly, and proportionally.
 At Nuance, we are committed to safeguarding the personal information and the data we hold.
 We employ sophisticated data handling methods to guard an individual’s privacy while ensuring that the data remains useful for the purpose and support that people require.